tlotze/ophelia/doc/README.txt

     __publisher__.splitter.script_encoding = "utf-8"
     __publisher__.splitter.template_encoding = "utf-8"

-A site-wide default may be set by adding Python options to the Apache
+A site-wide default can be set by adding Python options to the Apache
 configuration:

     PythonOption ScriptEncoding "utf-8"